Return to Index

 Formatting

 All paragraphs are now separed by double linebreaks.
 All single linebreaks are automatically converted to doubles.
 This is intentional.
+As a normal user you don't need to think about this.
+This is only relevant when manually building context with gMASK<sop>.

 Sampling